Be in the Know

 In this short article, we’ll present a range of the best Pilates books that have been carefully curated by our highly experienced teachers and course tutors.

-Originally published in 1934 and revised and updated between 1998-2008 by Presentation Dynamics, this is perhaps one of the least known works of Joseph Pilates’ books (or as he describes a ‘booklet’).
-In many ways, this book actually sets the scene for understanding the nature of his lifetime work, the ‘Contrology’ method.
+Originally published in 1934 and revised and updated between 1998-2008 by Presentation Dynamics, this is perhaps one of the least known works of Joseph Pilates.
+In many ways, this book (or booklet, as he would say) actually sets the scene for understanding the nature of his lifetime work, the ‘Contrology’ method.
 It also starts to present his core philosophy.

 Originally published 1945 and again revised and updated 1998 by Presentation Dynamics, this short book outlines the foundational principles of the ‘Contrology’ method and illustrates and explains the original 34 Pilates exercises; with black and white photographs of Joe demonstrating each of them.